farhankhan117/House-Price-Prediction-/README.md

-# Linear-Regression
-Objective:
-In this task, I implemented and understood simple and multiple linear regression using the House Price Prediction Dataset.
-The goal was to explore the relationships between the features and the target variable (price) using linear regression.

-Tools and Libraries:
+# Linear Regression - House Price Prediction

+## Objective
+Implement simple and multiple linear regression to predict housing prices by exploring feature relationships and building a predictive model.

+## Tools & Libraries
-Python
+- Python

-Scikit-learn: Used for creating and training the linear regression model.

-Pandas: For data manipulation and preprocessing.

-Matplotlib: For plotting regression lines and visualizations.

-Dataset:
-The dataset used in this project is a House Price Prediction Dataset containing features such as area, bedrooms, bathrooms, stories, and more, with the target variable being price.
+- Pandas
+- Scikit-learn
+- Matplotlib

-Steps Taken:
+## Summary of Steps
-Data Preprocessing:

-Loaded the dataset and performed initial analysis.

-Checked for missing values and handled them (if needed).
+- Loaded and explored the housing dataset, checked for missing values

-Encoded categorical variables using one-hot encoding.
+- Encoded categorical variables using one-hot encoding

-Data Splitting:

-Split the data into training and testing sets (80% training, 20% testing).
+- Split data into training (80%) and testing (20%) sets

-Linear Regression Model:

-Applied simple linear regression for a single feature (e.g., area).

-Applied multiple linear regression for multiple features (e.g., area, bedrooms, bathrooms).

-Model Evaluation:
+- Built and trained linear regression models on training data

-Evaluated the model performance using:
+- Evaluated model performance using MAE, MSE, and R² metrics

-MAE (Mean Absolute Error)

-MSE (Mean Squared Error)

-R² (R-squared score)

-Visualization:

-Plotted the regression line for simple linear regression.

-Visualized the relationships for multiple features in the model.
+- Visualized regression lines for features against price
+- Interpreted coefficients to assess feature impact on price

+## Conclusion
+The housing price prediction model was developed using multiple linear regression with preprocessed and encoded data.
+Evaluation metrics demonstrated reasonable accuracy, and visualization along with coefficients provided insights into the effect of different features on house prices.

+## Project Files
+- `Housing.csv` - Raw dataset
+- `linear_regression.ipynb` - Code for data preprocessing, modeling, evaluation, and visualization
+- `README.md` - Project overview and summary